Terms of Service

 We may update these terms as the service evolves.
 We'll notify signed-in users about material changes via email or in the dashboard before they take effect.
 Continued use after an update means you accept the new terms.

-These terms are a starting point for a credential-vault product in public beta.
+These terms are a starting point for a credential-vault product.
 If you need a custom agreement (DPA, MSA, vendor assessment, etc.), contact us before rolling API Locker out across your organization.